Program coordinator jobs in Meridian, MI - 134 jobs

 The physical demands described here are representative of those that must be met by an employee to successfully perform the essential functions of this job.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.

-While performing the duties of this job, the employee is regularly required to talk or hear.
-The employee frequently is required to sit and use hands to finger, handle or feel.
-The employee is occasionally required to stand, walk and reach with hands and arms.
-The employee must occasionally lift and/or move up to 25 pounds.
-Specific vision abilities required by this job include close vision, and color vision.
+While performing the duties of this job, the employee is regularly required to sit; use hands to finger, handle, or feel; reach with hands and arms; and talk or hear.
+The employee must occasionally lift and/or move up to 20 pounds.
+Specific vision abilities required by this job include close vision, and ability to adjust focus.

 The work environment characteristics described here are representative of those an employee encounters while performing the essential functions of this job.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.